 New fan attraction is an overlooked benefit that comes with the increased availability of sports betting in the U.S. With more entertainment options than ever, teams and leagues wage a fierce battle for fan attention.

-The days when North America’s four major professional sports leagues (MLB, NFL, NBA and NHL) dominate the airtime is over, especially since global sports like Premier League soccer, cricket and rugby have made inroads with U.S. audiences.
+The days when North America’s four major professional sports leagues (MLB, NFL, NBA and NHL) dominate the airtime is over, especially since global sports like English Premier League soccer, cricket and rugby have made inroads with U.S. audiences.
 Even video game esports tournaments have found a televised home on ESPN, ABC and other Disney-affiliated networks.

 Broader sports betting establishes a platform for fan discovery leveraged by both traditionally popular and emerging sports in the U.S. Plus, wagering’s interactive nature provides fans with a way to develop deep personal interests in the outcome of games beyond those played by their favorite teams.